 Scientists know which sections of mtDNA have changed or mutated most often over the years and so these sections of DNA are used as the markers for the mtDNA testing.
 The mtDNA test can help identify relatives whose mtDNA is similar and identify ancient migration routes taken by maternal ancestors.

 Today most mtDNA testing companies offer their mtDNA Tests for 3 different regions.
 One test uses 2 of the regions and the other uses all 3 regions that make up the entire mitochondrial DNA - less than 17,000 base pairs.
-The tests determine which base pair or nucleotide is at each location for the test.
+The tests determine which base pairs are present at the locations for the test.

-The 4 base pairs or nucleotides are adenine (A), thymine (T), guanine (G) and cytosine (C).
+The 4 base pairs are adenine (A), thymine (T), guanine (G) and cytosine (C).
 For more information about these base pairs see our discussion Use DNA Testing to Determine Your Ancestry.

 Based on the test results for the DNA markers an individual's markers will be compared to the markers of other individuals in the testing company's database.
 Depending on the number of matches estimates can then be made about the relationship of the individuals.